peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

   * A primitive floating-point type (  `float`  ,  `double`  , as well as  `decimal`  in .NET) is converted to the corresponding CBOR number.

   * A  `String`  is converted to a CBOR text string.
 To create a CBOR byte string object from  `String`  , see the example given in **M:PeterO.Cbor.CBORObject.FromObject(System.Byte[])** .

+  * In the .NET version, a nullable is converted to  `CBORObject.Null`  if the nullable's value is  `null`  , or converted according to the nullable's underlying type, if that type is supported by this method.

   * A number of type  `EDecimal`  ,  `EFloat`  ,  `EInteger`  , and  `ERational`  in the <a href="https://www.nuget.org/packages/PeterO.Numbers">  `PeterO.Numbers`  </a> library (in .NET) or the <a href="https://github.com/peteroupc/numbers-java">  `com.github.peteroupc/numbers`  </a> artifact (in Java) is converted to the corresponding CBOR number.